Thacher State Park in Voorheesville, NY

-With gorgeous panoramic views of the Adirondacks, Green Mountains and Hudson-Mohawk Valleys, John Boyd Thacher Park is definitely worth checking out.
+With gorgeous panoramic views of the Adirondacks, Green Mountains and Hudson-Mohawk Valleys, John Boyd Thacher Park in Voorheesville, NY is definitely worth checking out.

 Things to Enjoy